ream88/activerecord-duplicate/README.md

   has_many :comments
   has_many :tags

-  # These attributes will be duplicated.
+  # Only these attributes and associations will be duplicated.
-  attr_duplicatable :title, :content
+  attr_duplicatable :title, :content, :tags end
-end

 class Tag < ActiveRecord::Base
+  belongs_to :post

-  attr_duplicatable :tag
+  attr_duplicatable :tag, :post
 end

 class Comment < ActiveRecord::Base
-  before_duplication { false }
 end

 # Duplicates non-copyrighted posts and tags as well, but ignores comments.